fbpx

 Distributed Generation

-Installing your own solar panels, wind turbines, or mini-hydro and want to connect to Waipā Networks for reliability or to feed excess power back into the grid?
-Let us know so we can help ensure it’s safe.
+Installing solar panels, wind turbines, or a mini-hydro?
+Do you want to connect to our network for reliability or to feed excess power back into the grid?
+Let us know so we can ensure it’s safe.

 • Solar panels